Scolopendra dehaani

 Scolopendra dehaani, the giant Vietnamese centipede, is a large scolopendrid centipede found across Mainland Southeast Asia.
-It is also found in India, Japan, Hong Kong, and the Andaman and Nicobar Islands.
+It is also found in India, Japan, Hong Kong, Borneo, and the Andaman and Nicobar Islands.

 Taxonomy

 Scolopendra dehaani was originally named by Brandt in 1840, but was reclassified by Carl Attems in 1930 as a subspecies of Scolopendra subspinipes.
 A 2012 paper reclassified it as a separate species.